Mobile Live Streaming: How to Live Stream from a Mobile Phone

 2. Choose an Online Video Platform

-No matter where you’re streaming too, we recommend using a professional online video platform, like Dacast, to host your stream since it will give you access to professional features, like tech support, monetization, security, branding customization, and more.
+No matter where you’re streaming to, we recommend using a professional online video platform, like Dacast, to host your stream since it will give you access to professional features, like tech support, monetization, security, branding customization, and more.

 You can use simulcasting to stream to your website or app and Facebook at the same time, but this is something to work out before you get started.
+Simulcasting allows you to simultaneously broadcast to multiple platforms at once; if your audience is spread out over multiple platforms, this is something you should consider using.

 3. Choose a Mobile Streaming App

-Next, you’ll need to choose a mobile streaming app with RTMP encoding tools that work with your chosen online video platform.
-We will cover a few of the top options with RTMP ingest shortly, but you’ll want to make sure that your chosen app offers the features that you need to reach your streaming goals.
+You’ll want to make sure that your chosen app offers the features that you need to reach your streaming goals.
 For example, if text and graphic overlays are important for your unique needs, choose an app that offers that.

 4. Connect Your OVP and Streaming App

-5. Create a Detailed Plan
+5. Create a Detailed Video Content Plan

 It is also a good idea to have a detailed video content strategy for your stream before you get started.
 Write out a script or bullet points that you’d like to cover.
 If one person is filming a subject or an event but is not on camera, they should have an idea of what angles to film at.
 However, if the subject (whether it’s you or an associate) is filming with the front camera, this shouldn’t be a concern.